 Change the date (and time) of your post and click the OK button …

 (Change Post date)

-Click on the Schedule button to save your post settings …
+Remember to click on the Schedule button to update your post settings …

 Note: To backdate a blog post, simply edit the date before you click Publish, as described above.
 In this case, the button will not change to Schedule.